theforeman/theforeman.org/privacy.md

 ### You can choose not to provide us with personal data

 Using a VPN, Tor, or other IP / UserAgent masking service will not affect your use of the project website, as it is entirely static.
+For Redmine & Discourse, we do not mandate use of real names, and using psudonyms will not affect the services.

 ### Your accounts on our services

-Your Redmine and Discourse accounts contain options to control what emails are sent to you.
+Your Redmine & Discourse accounts contain options to control what emails are sent to you.
 3rd party services such as [GitHub](https://github.com) retain their own policies and privacy options.